genesiscloud/genesis-cloud-inference-articles/art01.md

 ```

 You can also experiment with the other classification models from the torchvision
-library and other images.
+library as well as with other images.

 ## Step 7.
 Benchmarking the torchvision models

 We will perform simple inference benchmarking of torchscript models by running
-inference multiple times and measuring the average wall clock time required
+the inference multiple times and measuring the average wall clock time required
-for one run.
+for completing one run.

 The Python program `bench_resnet50.py` implements benchmarking of ResNet50: